Antisocial-coding-social-club-ACSC/minishell/README.md

 - **Command** (user as string)
 - **Signals** (Ctrl + c etc..)
 ### **Comands**:
-To understand this, the commands, it's neccesary to see how bash parse commands>>> parsing a command goes through two phases (**the lexical analysis (lexing)** which produces “lexems” and then the **syntax analysis** parsing the lexems)
+To understand this, the commands, it's neccesary to see how bash or every compiler parse commands>>> parsing a command goes through two phases (**the lexical analysis (lexing)** which produces “lexems” and then the **syntax analysis** parsing the lexems)

 **THE LEXICAL ANALYSIS:**
-Its the first part of the compilation, where is taking the input from the user and dividing in "lexemas" and processing it char by char into “tokens"
+Its the first part of the compilation, where is taking the input from the user and dividing in "lexemas" and processing it char by char into “tokens"...
+In this process we delete spaces, Tabs and we add "" '' if it's necessesary.
 -     EXAMPLE>>  int x = 10;
  **Lexemas:** It is the exact sequence of characters that appears in the source code.-
 - int